TankEngine-ish/-IN_PROGRESS-_dont_butcher_esports_players_names/README.md

 # ZeroButcher

-This is a small web platform.
+This is a small web platform to collect the correct pronunciations of e-sports athletes.